breadboard-ai/breadboard/packages/breadboard/docs/grammar/2-nodes-and-recipes.md

-# From nodes to recipes
+# From nodes to boards

 The core building block is a node.
 For convenience they come bundled in kits.